kubernetes/enhancements/keps/sig-storage/4650-stateful-set-update-claim-template/README.md

 * This does not match the pattern of existing behaviors.
   That is, the controller should take the expected state, retry as needed to reach that state.
   For example, StatefulSet will not reject a invalid `serviceAccountName`.
-* `volumeClaimTemplate` is also used when creating new PVCs, so even if the existing PVCs cannot be updated, a user may still want to affect new PVCs.
+* `volumeClaimTemplates` is also used when creating new PVCs, so even if the existing PVCs cannot be updated, a user may still want to affect new PVCs.

-### Only support for updating `volumeClaimTemplate.spec.resources.requests.storage`
+### Only support for updating storage size

-[KEP-0661] only enables expanding the volume.
+[KEP-0661] only enables expanding the volume by updating `volumeClaimTemplates[*].spec.resources.requests.storage`.
 However, because the StatefulSet can take pre-existing PVCs, we still need to consider what to do when template and PVC don't match.
 The complexity of this proposal will not decrease much if we only support expanding the volume.

-By enabling arbitrary updating to the `volumeClaimTemplate`, we just acknowledge and officially support this use case.
+By enabling arbitrary updating to the `volumeClaimTemplates`, we just acknowledge and officially support this use case.

 [KEP-0661]: https://github.com/kubernetes/enhancements/pull/3412